jonathancarpena/meal-prep/README.md

 # Nathan's Meal Prep

 > A web app created for client that displays information about their company and
 > products.
-Application also features a content managing system and ordering
+The application also features a content managing system and an ordering system.
-> system.

 ## 🚀 Objective

-> To improve and redesing the client's previous website and build a user portal
+> To improve and redesign the client's previous website and build a user portal
 > that'll allow them to configure their meals, orders, and business avaibility
 > dates.